 TueNight is a place to get real with other grown-ass women.

-We share the things that matter to us now — live at our events, here on the site, in conversations in our Facebook group and in our weekly TueDo List newsletter: well-honed life hacks, the frontline of dating in our 40s and beyond, books and music we know you’ll dig, and tales of people who found the courage to “come out” and be themselves.
-Even at 46, it’s harder than you think.
+Here on TueNight, we elevate the topics that matter to us now, live at our “grown-ass lady storytelling” events and workshops, in essays here on TueNight.com, in conversations in our amazing TueNighters community, and in our weekly TueDo List newsletter.
+On this site, you’ll find well-honed life hacks; essays about caregiving, second careers, dating in midlife; books, music, TV and shopping stuff we know you’ll dig, and tales of people who found the courage to “come out” and be themselves.

-Drop us a line: Hello@TueNight.com with questions, writing submissions, partnership or sponsorship inquiries.
+Reach us Hello@TueNight.com with your questions, writing submissions, and partnership or sponsorship inquiries.

 Rather than rattle off a list of places I’ve worked (which you can see here, or here), this is where I’m at, right now, in this moment: I’m a writer, editor and digital publishing vet / business owner with a punk-rock heart, a Brooklyn apartment and arthritic knees.
 I’m also a recent cancer survivor and have chronicled my experiences in the TueNight column, Ovarian Rhapsody.